 Playing games on-line that involve reading

 On the websites below, there is a collection of comprehension and phonic activities that involve practising children’s reading skills.
-On your class year group page, it will indicate what level phonics activities your child should be practising.

 Listening to stories